 Go to the beach at Cala Cortina

 Cartagena isn’t known for it’s beaches but does have one beach Cala Cortina, which is 4km from the city centre.
-This small sandy bay has several bars, restaurants, play areas, and a picnic area.
+This small sandy bay has several bars, restaurants, play areas, and a picnic area, and is definitely one of Cartagena’s top tourist attractions.
 If you want a relaxing day without sightseeing this is a good place to go.
 The beach does get quite busy in the summer but not as much as some of the more touristy beaches nearby.

 Go on a boat trip

 A boat trip is a brilliant way to see Cartagena from the sea.
 There are lots of boat trips from the marina every day, one of the more popular ones is the Barco Turistico (Tourist Boat).
-The Tourist Boat sails you past castles, fortresses, lighthouses, docks, and the guide is given in various languages.
+The Tourist Boat is one of the most fun things to do in Cartagena, you’ll get to sail past castles, fortresses, lighthouses, and docks.
+The guide is given in various languages so is suitable for everyone.

 On this boat trip you can stop off at Fuerta de Navidad (Christmas Fort) where you’ll learn more about the military history of Cartagena.
 Afterwards you can finish your trip around the harbour.